 If you have tested positive for gonorrhoea, you can buy the Gonorrhoea Treatment Pack online at HealthExpress by clicking below and taking a quick and simple online consultation, to determine which prescription treatment is right for you to purchase.
-After you have completed an online consultation, one of our partner doctors can assess your condition and recommend which treatments are best suited for you.
+After you have completed an online consultation, one of our doctors can assess your condition and recommend which treatments are best suited for you.
 Once you've made your choice, a prescription will be issued and forwarded to our pharmacy.
-They will then prepare your medication and dispatch it for free next day or same day delivery.
-If you live in London and order before 4pm, you could have your Gonorrhoea treatment today.
+They will then prepare your medication and dispatch it for free next day.